 - A checklist or a template that someone else created

 You might be teaching something complicated.
 Help leads get over any initial barrier by providing the ultimate ‘how-to’ guide.
-Group similar content into a resource kit and format as a zipped file for download.
-Have your content act as sales collateral by making sure it is well branded.
+Group similar content into a resource kit and format it as a zipped file for download.
+Have your content act as sales collateral by making sure it is well-branded.
 Include relevant articles, links to YouTube videos & a checklist.
-You can’t help but be intrigued by WorkCompass’ Performance Kit below;
+You can’t help but be intrigued by WorkCompass’ Performance Kit below:

 If your company has the capacity to curate original, data-intensive reports that can be published publicly, it can prove a fantastic way to build your company’s authority on a specific topic.
 One of the least expensive ways to compile original data is to run a survey with your subscribers, leads, customers, and industry professionals.
-Have your marketing team compile the results into a glossy report, complete with company branding and use the report as sales collateral when prospecting new leads, ala HubSpot below;
+Have your marketing team compile the results into a glossy report, complete with company branding, and use the report as sales collateral when prospecting new leads.

 Evaluate how strong of a lead the prospect is and how good a fit they are for your product using a survey.
 Try building a survey for your own industry or job role; ‘The top 10 skills needed to be a great X.’ Offer the survey at the end of the blog post behind an opt-in form and make the answers shareable for even further brand exposure.